maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Some versions of BASIC provide rudimentary error handling using the `TRAP` or `ON ERROR` statements.
 These will both be referred to here as *traps*.
 When a trap is turned on and an error occurs, or is *raised*, instead of printing the error message and stopping the program, execution continues at the indicated line.

 The code at this line is known as an *error handler*.
-A handler allows the program to examine the error and decide how to continue.
-Most dialects also allow the error number to be examined, as well as the line number where the error occurred.
-The dialects differ significantly on the details of how these features are turned on and off, and how the error can be examined and recovered.

-For instance, in Applesoft BASIC, which supports the `ONERR` statement, the error number is discovered using `PEEK(222)`.
-On the Atari, which uses `TRAP`, it is `PEEK(195)`.
-One of the few contemporary dialects that directly supported reading the error number was version 3.5 and later of Commodore BASIC, which used a system variable `ER` that was set to the error number and `EL` which held the line number.
-Attempting to assign a value to these would cause an error.
-Unfortunately, these are valid variable names, which meant that programs that used these as normal variables would cause errors.
-3.5 was never released so compatibility is not required, while the functionality is still useful.
-RetroBASIC implements these as functions instead of variables, `ERN()` for error number and `ERL()` for error line, which avoids this problem.

 When an error occurs, the error number and line are placed in memory and then the system performs a `GOTO` into the handler.
+The handler allows the program to examine the error and decide how to continue.
+Most dialects allow the error number to be examined, as well as the line number where the error occurred.
 Jumping into the handler does not clear these values out, as one will generally want to examine them in the handler code.
 This is the purpose of the `RESUME` statement seen in some dialects, which clears the error codes and returns to the point where the error occurred.
 A `NEW`, `CLR` and `RUN` also clear out these values.

+Dialects differ significantly on the details of how these features are turned on and off, and how the error can be examined and recovered.
+For instance, in Applesoft BASIC, which supports the `ONERR` statement, the error number is discovered using `PEEK(222)`.
+On the Atari, which uses `TRAP`, it is `PEEK(195)`.
+One of the few contemporary dialects that directly supported reading the error number was Commodore BASIC, which used a system variable `ER` that was set to the error number and `EL` which held the line number.
+Attempting to assign a value to these would cause an error.
+Unfortunately, these are valid variable names, which meant that programs that used these as normal variables would cause errors when run under 3.5.
+RetroBASIC implements these as functions instead of variables, `ERR()` for error number and `ERL()` for error line, which avoids this problem.

 The simple trap concept used in BASIC is subject to a number of problems.
 Among these is that if an error occurs *in* the handler, then it can trap back into itself and cause an infinite loop.
-Additionally, few dialects allow only certain errors to be trapped, it's normally all or nothing, which means the handler has to be very generic as it might receive any error, not just the ones it was written to handle.
+Additionally, few, if any, dialects allow only specific errors to be trapped, it's normally all or nothing, which means the handler has to be very generic as it might receive any error, not just the ones it was written to handle.

 <a name="trapon-error-gotoonerr-goto-aexp"></a>
 ### {`TRAP`|`ON ERROR GOTO`|`ONERR GOTO`} [*aexp*]

 When any of these equivalent statements is encountered in a program, the *aexp* is evaluated, converted to a line number, and then stored for future reference.
 If an error occurs any time after the statement is encountered, execution will jump to the line number in *aexp*.
 If that line number does not exist, an error will be printed and execution will stop.

 The method of turning the trap off differs across dialects.
-In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in Applesoft one has to `POKE 216,0`.
+In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in AppleSoft one has to `POKE 216,0`.
 In RetroBASIC, traps are turned off with an empty parameter or any expression that evaluates to zero or a negative value.

+Note that `ON ERROR` can only be used with a `GOTO`, in contrast to a normal `ON` statement which also allows `GOSUB`.
+Using `GOSUB` here is not allowed and will return a syntax error when it is loaded.

 <a name="raise-aexp"></a>
 ### `RAISE` *aexp*